murraysagal/SSCollectionViewExchangeController/README.md

 With a move, all the items between the *from* and *to* items reposition themselves toward the original location of the *from* item.

-In an exchange scenario, when item1 is moved to item5 this is the result:
+In an exchange scenario, when item1 is exchanged with item5 this is the result:

     item5    item2    item3    item4    item1